Hotel Refused to Check You In at 18? Do This

 Don't lie about your age.
 The second your ID and your story stop matching, this goes from "policy refusal with a refund" to "attempted fraud, no refund, OTA account flagged."
 See Lying About Age at Hotels.

 Don't try to pay cash to slip past the policy.
 The 21+ rule is set by the property's insurer, not the front desk.
-Cash doesn't change what they're allowed to rent you.
+Cash does not change what they are allowed to rent you.
 Anyone who tells you otherwise is taking your money and giving you nothing.

 Don't burn the rest of your afternoon arguing.
-If the manager won't move after you've pointed at the published policy and asked for the refund, you're done.
+If the manager will not move after you have pointed at the published policy and asked for the refund, you are done.
 Take the refund, walk out, re-book on the next hotel's lobby couch.

 The upstream fix

 This whole situation is a filtering problem.
-The OTA let you book a 21+ hotel because its age field wasn't checked against the property's actual policy.
-The directory we run only includes hotels whose policy we've confirmed — that's the entire reason the 18+ filter exists.
+The OTA let you book a 21+ hotel because its age field was never checked against the property's actual policy.
+Our directory only includes hotels we've confirmed.
+That is the entire reason the 18+ filter exists.
 Use it once and the lobby scene stops happening.

-For the bigger picture — why the gap exists at all, why most chains default to 21 — start with Can You Book a Hotel at 18? and Why Do Hotels Require 21?.
+For the bigger picture, why the gap exists at all and why most chains default to 21, start with Can You Book a Hotel at 18? and Why Do Hotels Require 21?.

 About Kevin Wang